anamolacharya/anamolacharya/README.md

 Hello GitHub Community 👋,

-I am Anamol Acharya an aspiring Full Stack Developer looking for full time opportunities.
+I am Anamol Acharya, a Full Stack Developer looking for full time opportunities.

 I have hands on experience on Software Developing using  Javascript, Node.js, ReactJS, MongoDB, and Java.
 I have also experience on creating/implementing RESTful APIs and host it in AWS Lambda.
 I find myself working in problem-solving, responsive design principles, Agile software developing, and Model View Controller (MVC) methods of organizing code.